lamalab-org/chem-caption/docs/source/usage.rst

     featurizer = MultipleFeaturizer(featurizers = featurizers)

-    # STEP 4: Pass the molecules to the featurize_many method
+    # STEP 4: Pass the molecules to the `featurize_many` method
     feature = featurizer.featurize_many(molecules = molecules)

     print(type(feature))
+    >>> <class 'numpy.ndarray'>
     print(feature.shape)
+    >>> (3, 2)
     print(feature)
 ..

+A typical use case for this utility would be the generation of multiple different features for the same set of molecules.

 Molecule Featurization (Custom Featurizers)
 --------------------------------------------
 Some projects require some novel featurization, which is embodied by a function.
 This function can be converted into a featurizer of its own by leveraging the :py:class:`~chemcaption.featurizer.adaptor.RDKitAdaptor`.

 Here, as an example, we define a function which: